Why Is ELK Keypad Showing Lost Comms on Data Bus?

 Audit device addressing

-Check every keypad/module address and ensure there are no duplicates or invalid assignments.
+Check every keypad/module address and make sure there are no duplicates or invalid assignments.
 Address conflicts can produce intermittent lost comms and slow response before full module dropouts become visible.

 Inspect data bus wiring quality